better-api/better-api/docs/syntax.md

 }
 ```

-Endpoint being authenticated means that 401 response for it is already defined.
+Endpoint being authenticated means that a 401 response for it is already defined.
 Defining
 a 401 response for such an endpoint results in an error.

 ---